-Any approval issued prior to August 8, 2024 are not valid.
-Property owners will be sent letters from the City with the WDNR conditions of approval notifying them of their eligibility to participate in the LSLR Program.
-Contractors will know whether the property has been approved by the City when the property owner produces the approval letter from the City.
+Any prior approvals are not valid.
+Contractors will know if the property has been approved by the City if the property owner produces the approval letter sent to them by the City with the WDNR conditions of approval.
 The City will also provide a weekly update of approved addresses to pre-qualified contractors via e-mail.

 If the property is eligible for financial assistance, owners of properties will be able to contract directly with a licensed plumber/utility contractor on the list of Pre-Qualified Contractors.
-Once the work is completed, eligible costs up to \$5,400 will be directly paid by the City to the Contractor.
-Property owners are encouraged to enter into a loan agreement with the City to repay half of the cost.
+Once the work is completed, eligible costs up to \$5,400 will be directly paid by the City to the Contactor.
+The property owner must enter into a loan agreement with the City to repay half of the cost.